OpenPagingServer/OpenPagingServer/CONTRIBUTING.md

 ## Reporting bugs or requests
 > [!WARNING]
 > **DO NOT REPORT** security-related vulnerabilities or bugs containing other sensitive information publicly.
 Instead, email securityissues@openpagingserver.org.
-> The Open Paging Server project staff team will mae
+> The Open Paging Server project staff team will determine the best next steps as soon as possible.

 Non-security-related bug reports or feature requests can be reported either in the [Issues page on GitHub](https://github.com/OpenPagingServer/OpenPagingServer/issues) or the wishlist-requests-issues fourm channel on the Discord server.